diku-dk/EventBenchmark/Marketplace/README.md

 https://github.com/OrleansContrib/Orleans.Http

 ### Scheduled jobs
 Timers are disposed if a grain is deactivated.
-A soluton could be using the following lib: https://www.hangfire.io/
+A solution could be using the following lib: https://www.hangfire.io/